Odd color out

 Odd Color Out keeps all colors visible, so it mainly tests comparison.
 A color memory game hides the target, so it tests recall.
 Both skills matter if you care about color accuracy, but they are not the same.

 Use this page when you want to understand the find-the-different-color format.
 Use the main ToonTones game when you want to study one shade, recreate it with HSL sliders, and get a 0-10 score.
+If you want the hidden-shade precision framing, the Color Accuracy Test page is the best next step.
+If you want the recall explanation behind that score, use the Color Memory Test.

 Visible comparison